neuromechanics-uoa/tinymotion_backend/docs/architecture.md

 The API provides endpoints to authenticate, create an infant, create a consent and upload a video.
 There are no endpoints to retrieve information in the initial version of the API.

+An infant must be created first.
+Once an infant has been created a consent must be created for that infant.
+The consent is linked to the infant by NHI number.
+Once a consent has been created, videos can be created for the infant.
+Videos are linked to an infant by NHI number.
+The API will return errors in the following cases (not exclusive, see also API docs TODO):

+- a consent is added with an NHI number that does not match an infant in the database
+- a video is added with an NHI number that does not match an infant in the database
+- a video is added for an infant that has no consent recorded in the database

 ## Authentication

 An access key is created for each user and shared with them.
 The access key is entered into the app and an API endpoint called to exchange the access key for access and refresh JWT tokens.
 The access token is passed in the Authorization header with subsequent API requests.
 If the access token expires, the refresh token can be used to generate a new access token.
 If the refresh token expires the access key must be entered again.